 Because the Gyrotonic Expansion System draws from dance, each movement flows rhythmically into the next.
 Because it draws from yoga, each movement incorporates the breath, building the connection between mind, body, and spirit.
 This dual heritage means Gyrotonic exercise is not only beneficial for your body but also feels good, both in the moment and afterwards.

 Gyrotonic and Gyrokinesis are complementary methods within the Gyrotonic Expansion System.
-Gyrotonic exercises use equipment specially designed to strengthen and guide the body’s natural motions, while Gyrokinesis requires only a mat and a chair.
+Gyrotonic exercise use equipment specially designed to strengthen and guide the body’s natural motions, while Gyrokinesis requires only a mat and a chair.
+Both exercises use spiraling motions and sequences created to support diverse bodies and needs.
+The chart below can help you decide where to begin.

 The Gyrotonic Expansion System was designed by Juliu Horvath, an ethnic Hungarian who was born and raised in Romania.
 Horvath was active all his life, exploring swimming and gymnastics before becoming a principal dancer in Romania.
 In 1970, he moved to the US as a refugee, dancing with the New York City Opera before becoming a principal dancer with the Houston Ballet.